python-cffi/cffi/doc/source/cdef.rst

 The declarations can also contain "``...``" at various places; these are placeholders that will be completed by the compiler.
-More information about it in the next section.
+More information about it below in `Letting the C compiler fill the gaps`_.

 Note that all standard type names listed above are handled as *defaults* only (apart from the ones that are keywords in the C